 - Common hepatic duct

-- Superiorly the inferior margin of the liver
+- Superior inferior margin of the liver

-Optimum dissection in the Calot’s triangle and perfect ligation of the cystic artery and the cystic duct are essential elements of surgical cholecystectomy.
+Optimum dissection in the Calot’s triangle, and perfect ligation of the cystic artery and the cystic duct, are essential elements of surgical cholecystectomy.

 Classification of Pediatric cholecystitis

 Cholecystitis denotes inflammation of the gallbladder.
 There are several types of cholecystitis based on the inciting pathology.
 This taxonomical segregation can be summarized as follows: